 Adapted from The Asia Society

-Outside of the classroom, Andrew coached varsity squash for seven years and led his team to two Inter-Ac and MASA regional titles, and a 2nd place finish at the National High School Team Championships in 2016.
-He has also coached alongside coaches Kevin Tryon and Bill Brady as part of the school’s successful soccer program.
+Outside of the classroom, Andrew coached varsity squash for seven years, led his team to two Inter-Ac and MASA regional titles, and a 2nd place finish at the National High School Team Championships in 2016.
+He has also coached alongside coaches Kevin Tryon, Bill Brady, Dan Keefe, and Keith Cappo as part of the school’s successful soccer program.